-The system of formal collaboration between the Irish and French authorities that started in 2011 to address the difficulties arising out of insufficient Control Post capacity in Cherbourg is now at an end.
-This collaboration has resulted in an increase in Control Post capacity for unweaned animals in the vicinity of Cherbourg to 4000 animals (from a capacity of 800 animals in 2014) and the construction of two new Control Posts since 2015.
+The system of formal collaboration between the Irish and French authorities that started in 2011 to address the difficulties arising out of insufficient Control Post capacity in Cherbourg has been phased out.
+This collaboration resulted in an increase in Control Post capacity for unweaned animals in the vicinity of Cherbourg to 4000 animals (from a capacity of 2500 animals in 2016) and the construction of two new Control Posts since 2015.
 Informal collaboration continues with risk based monitoring of transporter compliance of journey times and resting periods.
+The target for Irish Calves arriving in Cherbourg is to have 100% compliance with the requirement to rest immediately.
+There is a plan in place to achieve this goal.